Integrity and transparency are the cornerstones of the Group’s ethical approach. They govern behaviors and actions of all employees.

 A renewed Code and a common framework for all

-The Group Code of conduct was updated in 2021 and now includes the Anti-Corruption Code.
-It will be deployed worldwide in 2022.
-It is available in over 20 languages and supplemented by specific guides on the following topics:
+The Group Code of conduct was updated in 2021.
+For instance, it now includes the Group's Anti-Corruption principles.
+The Code is deployed worldwide in 2022 and is available in 25 languages.
+It is supplemented by specific guides on the following topics:

 - Competition Law by broad geographic area